anuket-project/anuket-specifications/doc/ref_cert/lfn/chapters/chapter05.md

  VNFs and deployed Infrastructure (NFVI) and offer NFVI to VNFs in an abstracted way with defined capabilities and metrics.
-This would help operators to host their Telco Workload (VNF) with different traffic types, behaviour and from any vendor on a unified consistent Infrastructure. so as part of VNF Certification, its important to certify the VNF based on profiled defined in [reference model](../../../ref_model/chapters/chapter02.md).
+This would help operators to host their Telco Workload (VNF) with different traffic types, behaviour and from any vendor on a unified consistent Infrastructure. so as part of VNF Conformance, its important to certify the VNF based on profiled defined in [reference model](../../../ref_model/chapters/chapter02.md).